Advocacy tools and tips

 support staff who fuel Alaska’s business and industry — UAF serves the entire state.

-- UAF brings in about 90 percent of the research dollars for the entire University of
+- In fiscal year 2023, UAF brought in about 92 percent of the research dollars for the

-Alaska system.
-It is the only UA branch classified as a research university and ranks
+entire University of Alaska system.
+It is the only UA branch classified as a research

-in the top 150 of the nearly 700 U.S. institutions that conduct research.
+university and ranks in the top 150 of the nearly 900 U.S. institutions that conduct

-- 80% or more of UAF’s research activity is directly related to Alaska and results in
+- Two-thirds of UAF’s research activity is directly related to Alaska and results in

 new knowledge about Alaska’s people, health, environment and industries.